underpostnet/engine/src/client/public/nexodev/docs/references/Cron Jobs Management.md

 Iterates through the comma-separated deploy-id list and runs a database export for each.
 Supports `--git` to commit exports to the cron-backups repository.
 Backup commands are always executed via SSH on the remote node.

+One deploy-id failing does not abort the rest — each phase is caught per deploy-id, and the run ends with a `Backup completed with failures` summary naming every deploy-id and phase that failed.
+See [DB and Backup Management](<./DB and Backup Management.md>) for how pod contact errors and primary detection are handled inside each export.

 ### Vultr Bandwidth Job

 Meters the edge VPS against its Vultr plan quota and cuts its egress before an overage accrues.
 See [Edge Hub WireGuard and HAProxy](<./Edge Hub WireGuard and HAProxy.md>) for the topology it protects.